 Applications have been submitted through the Academy's online grants management system at https://grants.raeng.org.uk and reviews must also be undertaken on the system.

-You may already have an account with the Academy, e.g. from being a Fellow or when you applied for events or grants, and the same login details should be used
+You may already have an account with the Academy, e.g. from being a Fellow or when you applied for events or grants, and the same login details should be used.

 Once logged into the system, you will be presented with the application you have been allocated to review.
-Clicking on the application reference number (in the format LTRF-2425-21-XXX) will take you through to the application summary page, where you can view the application and access the review form (a visual step-by-step guide on using the system is provided with this document).
+Clicking on the application reference number (in the format LTRF-2526-22-XXX) will take you through to the application summary page, where you can view the application and access the review form.
+A visual step-by-step guide on using the system has been sent to you along with this document.